messica/pmpro-toolkit/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-toolkit/issues

 == Changelog ==
+= .2 =
+* Added "Scheduled Cron Job Debugging" section to disable cron jobs.
+* Now only have one Gateway Callback Email setting "ipn_debug" that is used for all gateways.
+* Moved sections around a bit.

 = .1.2 =
 * Removed some warnings/notices.
 * Added settings page.